-These crispy roast potatoes are so flavorsome and crispy everyone will be coming back for more!
+These roasted Garlic and Rosemary Potatoes are so flavorsome and crispy – everyone will return for more!

-Paired with the classic flavors of garlic and rosemary, they are perfect for all your festive holiday dinners.
+Paired with the classic Italian flavors, these roasted potatoes are perfect for all your festive holiday dinners.
 But why wait for a special occasion?
 Make these today!

 Instructions